asimmagar20/asimmagar20/README.md

 ---

-## ✨ Personal Philosophy
+## ✨ Professional Philosophy

-> "Code is my way of turning ideas into reality — one commit at a time."
+> "Code is my way of transforming ideas into structured, scalable, and meaningful solutions."

 ---

-⭐ If you find my work interesting, feel free to explore my repositories and connect!
+⭐ If you find my work interesting, feel free to explore my repositories and connect.